pydata/xarray/README.md

 ## Prior Art

-  - [Iris][iris] is an awesome package for working with meteorological data with unfortunately complex data-structures and strict enforcement of metadata conventions.
-Scidata's `DataView` is largely based on the Iris `Cube`.
+  - [Iris][iris] (supported by the UK Met office) is a similar package designed for working with geophysical datasets in Python.
+Iris provided much of the inspiration for scidata (e.g., scidata's `DataView` is largely based on the Iris `Cube`), but it has several limitations that led us to build scidata instead of extending Iris:
-  - [netCDF4-python][nc4] provides scidata's primary interface for working with netCDF and OpenDAP datasets.
+    1. Iris has essentially one first-class object (the `Cube`) on which it attempts to build all functionality (`Coord` supports a much more limited set of functionality). scidata has its equivalent of the Cube (the `DataView` object), but it is only a thin wrapper on the more primitive building blocks of Dataset and Variable objects.
+    2. Iris has a strict interpretation of [CF conventions][cf], which, although a principled choice, we have found to be impractical for everyday uses.
+With Iris, every quantity has physical (SI) units, all coordinates have cell-bounds, and all metadata (units, cell-bounds and other attributes) is required to match before merging or doing operations with on multiple cubes.
+This means that a lot of time with Iris is spent figuring out why cubes are incompatible and explicitly removing possibly conflicting metadata.
+    3. Iris can be slow and complex.
+Strictly interpretting metadata requires a lot of work and (in our experience) can be difficult to build mental models of how Iris functions work.
+Moreover, it means that a lot of logic (e.g., constraint handling) uses non-vectorized operations.
+For example, extracting all times within a range can be surprisingly slow (e.g., 0.3 seconds vs 3 milliseconds in scidata to select along a time dimension with 10000 elements).
   - [pandas][pandas] is fast and powerful but oriented around working with tabular datasets. pandas has experimental N-dimensional panels, but they don't support aligned math with other objects.
 We believe the `DataView`/ `Cube` model is better suited to working with scientific datasets.
+We use pandas internally in scidata to support fast indexing.
+  - [netCDF4-python][nc4] provides scidata's primary interface for working with netCDF and OpenDAP datasets.

 [pandas]: http://pandas.pydata.org/
 [cdm]: http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/